The Power of Songwriting in Recovery - Haleigh Beaird

 If you would like to learn more about music therapy and how it is used in the eating disorder recovery process, please feel free to click here to read my last blog post: How Music Therapy Supports Eating Disorder Recovery and Mental Health Treatment.

 About Haleigh Beaird, MT-BC: I am a Board-Certified Music Therapist that currently works in the Dallas, Texas area with many different populations.
 Throughout the week, I meet with a wide variety of clients and use music to create clinical and evidence-based interventions that help address their individualized goals.
 I have been practicing music therapy for a year and a half, but just joined the Eating Recovery Center team back in June of 2017.
-My experience at the facility so far has taught me quite a bit and I am hoping to share music strategies with you all periodically that can help aid you through your recovery process.
+My experience at the center so far has taught me quite a bit and I am hoping to share music strategies with you all periodically that can help aid you through your recovery process.